Vegas Dream, Analyzed

 I try not to buy physical copies of games these days.
 It’s a promise easily kept thanks to old games being expensive and new games being just installation discs in otherwise empty cases, but I have a weakness for cheap NES cartridges.

-You can chalk up some of that to the merciless grip that Nintendo held on American children for the latter half of the 1980s, and yet I genuinely appreciate their aesthetics.
+You can chalk up some of that to the merciless grip that Nintendo had on American children for the latter half of the 1980s, and yet I genuinely appreciate their aesthetics.
 I like the design of the cartridges, the work of a company intent on differentiating their games from the smaller, simpler plastic casings of the Atari era.
 I like how the labels are large enough to show the package illustrations well.
 I like how they look when stacked or arranged on a shelf, how they can tell a story or follow a theme.

 For this latest pile of authentically worn NES cartridges, the theme is “Games That Kids Hated.”